devjgm/papers/cpp_civil_time.md

   arbitrarily complex situations involving time, time zones, DST, etc.
 * Producing a simple library (or two) that implements the mental model.

-This paper describes the *civil time* library that has been widely used within Google for a couple years.
+This paper describes the Civil Time Library that has been widely used within Google for a couple years.
 Our goal with this paper is to inform the C++ Standards Committee about the design and trade-offs we considered and the results of our real-world usage.